bcgov/platform-developer-docs/src/docs/secrets-management/external-secrets.md

 If you are using Azure Key Vault, refer to [Example SecretStore - Azure Key Vault](example_secretstore_azure_key_vault.md).

 ## Create an ExternalSecret
-An ExternalSecret contains references to the SecretStore that defines the external service as well as the individual secrets in that external service.
+An ExternalSecret contains a reference to the SecretStore that defines the external service, as well as the individual secrets to replicate from that external service.

-There is a one to one relationship between ExternalSecrets and OpenShift Secrets.
+There is a one-to-one relationship between ExternalSecrets and OpenShift Secrets.
 Any secrets (key/value pairs or other kind of secret) that are defined in the ExternalSecret are created within the stated OpenShift Secret.

-The main configuration elements of an ExternalSecret are:
-* `.spec.secretStoreRef.name` - the name of the SecretStore to use
-* `.spec.target.name` - the name of the OpenShift Secret to create
-* `.spec.data[].remoteRef` - the names of the keys in both the external secret and OpenShift Secret

 Here is an example:
 ```